 4th Sunday of Lent March 26, 2017 Homily by Fr.
 John De Celles St. Raymond of Peñafort Catholic Church Springfield, VA Ever since the first Good Friday 2000 years ago, the Cross and the suffering of Jesus have been the focus of constant meditation and veneration by the Church.
 We continue this tradition today, as we observe the season of Lent –40 days and nights of meditation on the Cross of Jesus, in preparation for the remembrance of the days of his death and of his resurrection.
 Lent is full of constant reminders of the Cross, and the suffering … Continue reading

 Listen to the audio version of Fr.
-De Celles’ homily for the 8th Sunday in Ordinary Time, February 26, 2017, here.
+De Celles’ homily for the 3rd Sunday of Lent, March 19, 2017, here.

 Listen to the audio version of Fr.
-De Celles’ homily for the 7th Sunday in Ordinary Time, February 19, 2017, here.
+De Celles’ homily for the 2nd Sunday of Lent, March 12, 2017, here.